Penalty Appeals and Payments

 Answer

 Complete the online form and upload any supporting documents or photos.
 You will need the Penalty Notice Number to complete the form.
-If you are not the registered vehicle owner or the contravener named on the penalty notice, you will need a letter of authorization to appeal on the owner’s behalf.
+If you are not the registered vehicle owner or the contravener named on the penalty notice, you will need to submit a completed Agent Authorization Form to appeal on the owner’s behalf.

 The Screening Officer will review your online submission and either affirm, vary or cancel the penalty amount based on the parameters outlined in the Administrative Monetary Penalties By-law (PDF).

-You will receive the outcome of your appeal by email from within 15 business days.
+You will receive the outcome of your appeal by email.
 Check your junk mail folder to ensure you receive your response.

 If you are not satisfied with the decision, you may request a Hearing Review.
 A request must be made within 15 days following the receipt of the Screening Officer's decision.